 Fruits such as strawberries, blueberries, cherries, and oranges

-Find some anti-inflammatory recipes here.
+Find anti-inflammatory recipes here.

 If you haven’t started cooking with olive oil yet, now’s the time!
 It’s incomparably rich in oleic acid, an omega-9 fatty acid.
 Extra virgin olive oil can greatly help minimize inflammation.
 Ditch vegetable oil for healthier options like olive, grape seed, coconut oil, and avocado oils.

-As always, avoid as much sugar as possible, especially refined sugar.
+Avoid as much sugar as possible, especially refined sugar.
 Also avoid or limit your caffeine intake.
 Caffeine can cause insulin spikes and increased blood sugar which causes inflammation.

 Written by Denise Panter-Fixsen